Big Brother (British TV series) series 5: Format

 The series followed the same format as previous series of the programme.
-Twelve housemates lived in isolation from the outside world in a custom built house for a period of 71 days, hoping to be the last one to leave the house as the winner, and walk away with a large cash prize.
+Twelve housemates lived in isolation from the outside world in a custom-built house for a period of 71 days, hoping to be the last one to leave the house as the winner and walk away with a large cash prize.

 Promoted as "Big Brother goes evil", Big Brother 5 saw numerous changes occurring to the game.
-The main twist this series was that the grand prize had been increased to £100,000 for the winner, but was gradually taken away as the series went on based on Housemates' performances in various tasks.
+The main twist of this series was that the grand prize had been increased to £100,000 for the winner, but was gradually taken away as the series went on based on Housemates' performances in various tasks.
 Nádia Almada, as the winner of the series, received a total of £63,500, meaning that the housemates lost £36,500 across the series.
 This series also became known for featuring the Big Brother Bedsit, into which Michelle and Emma were sent, unknown to the other housemates, when "evicted" from the house.
 Whilst in the Bedsit, they had a live feed of the house, which aired in the room non-stop for their viewing pleasure.
 They were granted access back into the house after five days.
 Yet another change in the format occurred on Day 69, when the Housemate with the fewest votes to win, was secretly evicted from the house through the Diary Room.
 This meant that only four Housemates would appear at the final, instead of five.